LiquidBodymedia, movement and dance

 “People are still talking about the absolutely extraordinary concert you put on here.
 I knew it was going to be great, but I wasn’t prepared for how great.
 Really, really marvelous performance – both the dance and the music.
 It was truly one of the best things we’ve ever had here, and that includes some pretty powerful work.”

 Puffin Cultural Forum – a center for dialogue through the arts

 She has received scholarships, fellowships and grants from the American Dance Festival, Alvin Ailey, UCI, TCU, The Andy Warhol Foundation, Turbulence.org, Medici Circle and more.
-She has served on the Professional Advisory Committee of the Dance Notation Bureau and the Somatic Movement Arts Festival and is the Board Secretary for the International Somatic Movement Education and Therapy Association.
+She has served on the Professional Advisory Committee of the Dance Notation Bureau, the Somatic Movement Arts Festival, Continuum Movement, Inc. and was the Board Vice President for the International Somatic Movement Education and Therapy Association.